Skip to content

 • objective (str, default: 'LogLoss' ) –

-The name of objective function used to optimize.
-Valid options include "LogLoss" to use logistic loss as the objective function (classification), or "SquaredLoss" to use Squared Error as the objective function (regression).
+Learning objective function to be used for optimization.
+Valid options include "LogLoss" to use logistic loss (classification), "SquaredLoss" to use squared error (regression), "QuantileLoss" to use quantile error (regression).
 Defaults to "LogLoss".

 • monotone_constraints (Dict[Any, int], default: None ) –